-A couple recent discoveries to enhance your Fourth of July: Happy Fourth of July!!
+A couple recent discoveries and listen to the Boston Pops: Happy Fourth of July

 Boston Pops last 4 minutes of the 1812 Overture.
 Wow!